mayra-diaz/mayra-diaz.github.io/_pages/projects.md

 ### Fetching for fruits
-- Designed and developed the game "Fetching for fruits" with GameMaker2
+- Designed and developed the game "Fetching for fruits" with GameMaker2 resulted in a complete game with 2 levels, instructions and a trailer.
+- In charge of the documentation and SCRUM tools.
+- Helped with the Game Design Document (GDD) and other documents needed.

-`Games Development` `SCRUM` `Games Design`
+`Games Development` `SCRUM` `Games Design` `GameMaker2`

 <br>